-The course begins with the basic concepts and leads students through all the functions they’ll need to plan and manage a small to medium-size project, including how to level resources and capture both cost and schedule progress.TARGET AUDIENCE:
+The course begins with the basic concepts and leads students through all the functions they’ll need to plan and manage a small to medium-size project, including how to level resources and capture both cost and schedule progress.COURSE OBJECTIVES:

 At course completions students will know how to:Understand the discipline of project management as it applies to using Microsoft Project 2013.Create a Work Breakdown Structure.Identify Task Types & Relationships.Define Resources within Project.Make Work Package Estimates.Create an Initial Schedule.Create a Resource Leveled Schedule.Create Projects from templates, Excel files.Create Global templates.Create formulas and graphical indicators.The steps to record a macro.Format Output and Print Reports.Integrate Multiple Projects.Set up a Project with a Calendar, Start date, and scheduling method.Understand Manually Schedule vs. Auto Schedule.